pkrumins/bithacks.h/readme.txt

 [1]-Macros-in-bithhacks.h-file------------------------------------------------

-The “bithacks.h” header provides the following macros:
+The "bithacks.h" header provides the following macros:

     · B8(x)            - turns x written in binary into decimal, · B_EVEN(x)        - tests if x is even                    (bithack #1),